-&lt;sup>9 The peer group is generally comprised of 11-24 companies using following criteria: The GICS industry classification of the subject company;
+10 The peer group is generally comprised of 11-24 companies using following criteria:

-- ISS ⊳ - 2.
-The Financial Performance Assessment (FPA) is the ranking of CEO total pay and company financial performance within a peer group, each measured over a three-year period; - 3.
+- 2. The Financial Performance Assessment (FPA) is the ranking of CEO total pay and company financial performance within a peer group, each measured over a three-year period; - 3.
 Multiple of Median (MOM) is the total compensation in the last reported fiscal year relative to the median compensation of the peer group; and